 - Partner with UNMC PT and UNO/UNL engineering students for Go Baby Go!
 Nebraska initiative; with UNO/UNL engineering for senior capstone projects; with UNL Computer Science and Johnny Carson Center for Emerging Media Arts for senior capstone and VR software development.

 - Assist with OPS Fellowship & Sports Classic Games bi-annually; Special Olympics Fun Fitness annually.

 - Coordinate Healthy Athletes Program for Preschoolers prior to Special Olympics participation.

 - Coordinate & volunteer for community programs that promote physical activity such as Girls on the Run (GOTR) and Bellevue TOPSoccer.

-Sandy Willett, PhD, PT, PCS – Director, Physical Therapy Department
+Sandy Willett, PhD, PT, PCS – Wayne A. Stuberg Director of Physical Therapy Department